phac-nml/irida-next/docs/testing/javascript.md

 Run `pnpm run test:js` for fast feedback.
 Run `pnpm run test:js:coverage` before opening a PR; CI runs this command and enforces the existing per-file coverage thresholds.
+CI also shuffles test order with the fixed seed `2233` so failures are reproducible.
+Run the exact CI command locally with `pnpm run test:js:coverage --sequence.shuffle --sequence.seed=2233`.
 Test discovery must find at least one test.

 ## Controller fixtures and lifecycle